Rachel Stephens of Sweet Woodland Farm

 Rachel Stephens was born and raised on the East End of Long Island where she currently owns and runs Sweet Woodland Farm.
-Rachel has an educational back round in horticulture and work experience as estate gardener and wholesale plant nursery manager growing everything from prized cut flowers to organic vegetables.
+Rachel has an educational back round in horticulture and work experience as an estate gardener and wholesale plant nursery manager growing everything from prized cut flowers to organic vegetables.

-In addition, she currently serves as the President and Agro-Ecology director of a local non-profit organization, The Ecological Culture Initiative's mission is to foster an ecology-based evolution of the local community through advocacy and education in sustainable food production, wellness, and environmental stewardship.
+In addition, she currently serves as the President and Agro-Ecology director of a local non-profit organization, The Ecological Culture Initiative's mission is fosters a resilient, ecology-based coastal community through advocacy and education in sustainable food production, wellness, and environmental stewardship.